 I believe all systems should be life support systems.

 Originally from England, I have lived in Scotland since 1989.
 I am married and monogamous while enjoying a fluid ‘self-fashioning’ understanding of my own sexuality and identity.
 I often find labels too limiting to describe my experience.
 I have 3 children all now grown up.
-For over 15 years I have worked part-time as a Community Development Worker in Gorbals, Glasgow and before that with families experiencing poverty at Braendam Family House.
+Since 2003 I have worked part-time as a Community Development Worker in Gorbals, Glasgow and before that with families experiencing poverty at Braendam Family House.
 I was first introduced to NVC in 2006 and have been fascinated and learning ever since.

 I am actively involved in creating the NVC community in Scotland by organising community gatherings, delivering training and supporting practice groups.

 I see NVC as having huge potential to bring about social change.
 I am drawn to be part of that; longing for a more equal, power-with, life-serving society.
 For me and others the capacity to create change depends on inner clarity and inner resources; I believe we cannot achieve one without the other.
 With years of experience of using NVC in a community which experiences structural powerlessness I have learned the importance of ‘empathising before you educate’ and trying to find the delicate balance between the two.
 I appreciate how those who are often perceived as having few resources are often stretched in their giving of empathy every day in a way I am not, because of our relative privilege and environments.
 I also see how NVC can be used to alter the structures that impact people, like creating a culture of feedback as a gift and of speaking truth with care in organisations, in the way meetings are run, and in supporting people to ask for what they want.
 I see every time we enter a conversation as an opportunity for social change.